Will Your Business Make You Rich?

 Why now?
 Riding a wave (smartphones, AI, behavior shift) beats fighting the current.

 Are you the right person for this business?
-Domain expertise and network give an unfair edge.
+Industry experience and the right contacts give you a head start.

 If you took a month off, would the business survive?
-If not, you don't own a business — you own a job.
-Real wealth comes from systems, not personal hours.
+If not, you own a job — not a business.
+Real wealth comes from trained teams and clear processes.

 How to Use Your Score